Azure/draft-classic/docs/user-guide.md

   development:
 ```

 This is the environment name.
-Applications deployed by Prow can be configured in different manners
+Applications deployed by Draft can be configured in different manners
 based on the present environment.
-By default, `prow up` deploys using the `development` environment,
+By default, `draft up` deploys using the `development` environment,
-but this can be tweaked by either setting `$PROW_ENV` or by supplying the environment name at
+but this can be tweaked by either setting `$DRAFT_ENV` or by supplying the environment name at
-runtime using `prow up --environment=staging`.
+runtime using `draft up --environment=staging`.

 ```
-    name: prow
+    name: draft
     build_tar: build.tar.gz
     chart_tar: chart.tar.gz
     namespace: kube-system